-I was recently fortunate enough to get accepted to speak at Confluence Conference in my old stomping grounds of Oklahoma City.
-I’ll be making my marketing conference debut on the 20th with a talk about content hubs, which is an extremely powerful tool for both SEO and effective content.
-This post is meant to both boil-down and supplement that talk, but it should also prove useful to you, dear reader, whether or not you’ve seen the live talk.
+In 2018 I was fortunate enough to get accepted to speak at Confluence Conference in my old stomping grounds of Oklahoma City.
+My talk focused on content hubs, which is an extremely powerful tool for both SEO and effective content.
+This post is meant to both boil-down and supplement that talk, but it should also prove useful to you, dear reader, whether or not you’ve seen it live.

 The content hub strategy is a synthesis of SEO and content strategy that has been a core component of the Portent playbook for years now.
 Ian Lurie first wrote about the idea on the Portent blog nearly a decade ago, and since then we’ve revisited it from the angle of user experience.
 Surprisingly, I don’t think we’ve ever plainly given our definition of a content hub.
 So, without further ado:

 The content hub strategy is an internal linking strategy that involves linking several pages of related content (sometimes referred to as “spoke” pages) back to a central hub page.

 Content hubs work by driving link authority and topical relevance from the spoke pages into the hub page.
 By concentrating internal linking onto one page, you improve that page’s ability to rank.
 For a real example, we could turn our Content Strategy page into a hub by linking to it from all blog posts on the site that are related to content.
 However, that wouldn’t be necessary, because the Content page is already in the main navigation.
 Since pages in the navigation are linked to from every page on the site, they’re each a kind of content hub already.

 Types of Content Hubs

 As far as we’re concerned, there are two kinds of hub strategies you can implement on your site.